View products that support dmairfield.org

 Here is an example of an airplane juggled between owners and creditors on the cusp of the Great Depression.

-This airplane is a Ford 4-AT, S/N 4-AT-16, rolled out the door on 3/8/28 by Stout Metal Airplane Co., Dearborn, MI.
-It was sold to Maddux Air Lines, Inc. of Los Angeles, CA on 3/29/28.
-It was a trimotored airplane with Wright engines L-7543, C-8094, R-8155.
+This airplane is a Ford 4-AT, S/N 4-AT-16, rolled out the door on March 8, 1928 by Stout Metal Airplane Co., Dearborn, MI.
+It was sold to Maddux Air Lines, Inc. of Los Angeles, CA on March 29, 1928.
+Register passenger Jack Maddux was the owner of the airline.

 NC4532, ca. 1928

-The image, above, of NC4532 in flight from Aero Digest, July 1928.
-The text talks about a round trip made by the reporter on Maddux Air Lines over the Los Angeles to San Francisco route with a stop at Bakersfield, CA. The author was very satisfied with the voyage; comfort, fellow passengers, speed and accomodations.
+Although difficult to read, the text talks about a round trip made by the reporter on Maddux Air Lines over the Los Angeles to San Francisco route with a stop at Bakersfield, CA. The author was very satisfied with the voyage; comfort, fellow passengers, speed and accomodations.
 For the flight experience aboard a sister ship, see NC1781.

 Maddux Air Lines Brochure, 1929